Solutions from F-Secure

 “Our output – our customer promise – is an all-encompassing and trustworthy security report, from which our client can glean actionable insights to improve their security.
 We absolutely need a good vulnerability management platform to achieve this, but I was personally getting quite desperate, as nothing on the marketplace seemed to meet our needs.”

-Before switching to F-Secure Radar, Manhattan was using Tenable’s Nessus solution.
+Before switching to F-Secure Elements Vulnerability Management, Manhattan was using Tenable’s Nessus solution.
 Although they found Nessus to be adequate in its scanning capabilities, the platform had many other issues, which made it slow and cumbersome.
 Parat found Nessus to include a vast number of feature options, menus and functions, which made using it as his main vulnerability scanning tool increasingly difficult.

 “Nessus requires a lot of customization before you can put it properly into action”, Parat says.
 “When I have a week to deliver a complex project to a customer, I don’t want to waste my time with needlessly customizing the tools I need to perform my job.
 Although necessary for the completion of the projects, Nessus made my life just plain difficult.”